alflennik/use-flow/README.md

 `actions` is an object containing all the actions.
 This allows actions to call other actions, leading to more organized code.

-## You Might Need Use Flow If...
+## You Might Need useFlow If...

 - Your state from `useState` is stale and you have no idea how to fix it.
 - `useCallback`, `useMemo` and `useReducer` are giving you a migrane when your task seems like it should be simple.
 - You are resorting to hacks with `useRef`.
 - Every component you write seems to suddenly drop memory leak warnings without warning.

-## You Might Not Need Use Flow If ...
+## You Might Not Need useFlow If ...

 - You are not experiencing the problems described above.
 - Your component mostly consumes the data passed to it.
 - You are flowing well with useState and do not need more than that.

-Use Flow really shines when:
+useFlow really shines when:

 - Your component or hook is highly asynchronous, like you would see in:
   - A modal counting down the number of seconds until the user's session has expired.